grpc/proposal/A83-xds-gcp-authn-filter.md

 field](https://github.com/envoyproxy/envoy/blob/7436690884f70b5550b6953988d05818bae3d087/api/envoy/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#L1149).
 We will implement that behavior in gRPC.

-The cluster metadata for this filter must be of type `extensions.filters.http.gcp_authn.v3.Audience`.
-If the cluster has no such metadata key, the filter is a no-op.
-If the metadata key exists but is of the wrong type, then the filter will fail data plane RPCs with status `UNAVAILABLE`.
+If the cluster metadata does not contain a key matching the filter's instance name, then the filter is a no-op.
+If a cluster metadata entry exists for the filter's instance name, but the entry is of a type other than `extensions.filters.http.gcp_authn.v3.Audience`, then the filter will fail data plane RPCs with status `UNAVAILABLE`.
 Otherwise, the audience is the value of the `url` field in the `Audience` proto.

 The filter will then check to see if it already has a cached GcpServiceAccountIdentityCallCredentials instance for the specified